typ90/meteor-accounts-onedrive/README.md

 ## Package Dependencies

 This login service depends on the bleeding edge changes within the Meteor Auth branch.
-Only Compatable with Meteor > 0.9.2
+Only compatable with Meteor > 0.9.2

 * oauth2
 * oauth